Wither-Bane/eyeware/README.md

 [Diceware](http://world.std.com/~reinhold/diceware.html) is a popular password-generation method using random selections from a list of about 8000 words.
 Although a standard Diceware word list has been established, any sufficiently long list of unique words will do. **eyeware** is an alternative Diceware list consisting entirely of words found in Tolkien's *The Lord of the Rings*.

-## I just want to generate an unbreakable password in my Linux terminal now!
+## I just want to generate a password in my Linux terminal now!

 Run the following code to install eyeware to directory `/tmp`: